 7.1 What are the basic rules of disclosure in civil proceedings in your jurisdiction?
 Is it possible to obtain disclosure pre-action?
 Are there any classes of documents that do not require disclosure?
-Are there any special rules concerning the disclosure of electronic documents?
+Are there any special rules concerning the disclosure of electronic documents or acceptable practices for conducting e-disclosure, such as predictive coding?

-Under Spanish law, disclosure does not take place between the parties, but only before the Court.
+Under Spanish law, disclosure does not take place between the parties, but only before the court.
 That is, disclosure does not work in the same way as it does under a Common Law system.